-Located a stone's throw from the FBI, CIA, and NSA and the major metropolitan areas of Washington, D.C., and Baltimore, Maryland, University of Maryland Global Campus is home to industry leaders who protect cities and the nation from some of our greatest threats.
-Our online criminal justice program can help provide you with an understanding of the nature of crime and the personnel, institutions, and processes that prevent and respond to crime.
+Located a stone's throw from the FBI, CIA, and NSA—and the major metropolitan areas of Washington, D.C., and Baltimore, Maryland—University of Maryland Global Campus is home to industry leaders who protect cities and the nation from some of our greatest threats.
+UMGC's Bachelor of Science in criminal justice can help provide you with an understanding of the nature of crime and the personnel, institutions, and processes that prevent and respond to crime.

 This program is also available as a minor.